 When a NetWare client sends a SAP request to locate a service, the MAX consults its SAP table and replies with its own hardware address and the internal address of the requested server.
 The client can then transmit packets whose destination address is the internal address of the server.
 When the MAX receives those packets, it consults its IPX RIP table.
 If it finds an entry for that destination address, it brings up the connection or forwards the packet across the active connection.

-For complete information on IPX routing, see the MAX ISP and Telecommuting Configuration Guide.
+For complete information on IPX routing, see the MAX Network Configuration Guide for your MAX.

 Overview of RADIUS attributes for IPX routing

 Table 6-5 lists the attributes relevant to IPX routing.